sxotte/ansible/ansHashiVault/README.md

 sshSetup.yml requires:
  - hosts.yml.

 hosts.yml contains a number of variables that will need to be updated to match the operating environment.

 Specifically:
+- Ansible Host Inventory information
 - ansible_user.
 - ansible_password.
 - remote_machine_username.